skabeo/23-books/README.md

 - [GitHub](https://github.com/): Platform for version control and collaboration
 - [Microverse](https://www.microverse.org/): Global school for remote software developers

+A special thanks to [Gregoire Vella](https://www.behance.net/gregoirevella) for the design inspiration

 <p align="right">(<a href="#readme-top">back to top</a>)</p>